-The Board initially was given authorization to issue as general obligations of the State \$200,000,000 in Water Development Bonds for the "construction of dams, reservoirs and other water storage projects."
+The Board initially was given authorization to issue, as general obligations of the State, \$200,000,000 in Water Development Bonds for the "construction of dams, reservoirs and other water storage projects."
 Subsequent amendments to the Constitution and enabling legislation expanded the types of water-related facilities eligible for Board financial assistance to include all components of water supply, wastewater (sewage) conveyance and treatment, flood control, municipal solid waste management and agricultural water conservation projects.
 The Board may also execute contracts with any agency of the United States for the acquisition and development of storage facilities in the State and reservoirs constructed by the federal government, which contracts constitute general obligations of the State.

 The primary focus of the Board prior to 1985 was to provide loans to assist communities that found it a hardship to obtain funding from other sources.
-Constitutional amendments and legislative changes implemented in 1985 broadened the eligibility criteria to include regional water, wastewater, municipal solid waste management, flood control projects, and water projects that involved the conversion from a ground water supply source to a surface supply.
-In 1987, with the creation of the Clean Water State Revolving Fund ("CWSRF"), all political subdivisions (no hardship or regional criteria required) became eligible to apply for financial assistance for wastewater treatment projects.
-In 1989, a constitutional amendment and legislation authorized the Board to provide loan and grant assistance to construct potable water supply and sanitary sewer systems in impoverished areas (primarily along the border with Mexico) through the Economically Distressed Areas Program.
+Constitutional amendments and legislative changes implemented in 1985 broadened the eligibility criteria to include all eligible applicants and regional water, wastewater, municipal solid waste management, flood control projects, and water projects that involved the conversion from a ground water supply source to a surface supply.
+In 1987, with the creation of the CWSRF, all political subdivisions (no hardship or regional criteria required) became eligible to apply for financial assistance for wastewater treatment projects.
+In 1989, a constitutional amendment and legislation authorized the Board to provide loan and grant assistance to construct potable water supply and sanitary sewer systems in impoverished areas through the Economically Distressed Areas Program.
+The State has established the DWSRF to receive proceeds of certain federal grants, provide matching funds and make loans to political subdivisions and water supply corporations that facilitate compliance with the federal government's primary national drinking water regulations.
+In 2013, the voters of the State also approved a constitutional amendment which created the SWIFT and the SWIRFT, such funds to be administered by the Board for the purpose of implementing the State Water Plan.
+See "OTHER FINANCIAL ASSISTANCE PROGRAMS OF THE BOARD - State Water Implementation Fund for Texas and State Water Implementation Revenue Fund for Texas."